Tender Smoked Brisket

 • 2 tablespoons onion powder

-Rub this seasoning mixture generously all over every side your the brisket, cover, and allow to marinate for up to 12 hours.
+Rub this seasoning mixture generously all over every side your the brisket, cover, and allow to marinate for at least 4 hours and up to 12 hours.

 How Long To Cook A Brisket In A Smoker